Kujakuh/FarmEmulator/README.md

 # FarmEmulator

 Simple game done in Android Studio using Jetpack compose and Kotlin.
-You have 4 aviable seeds, which you can use is any of the tiles presented, each see will take 3,5 second to grow to its next state.
+You have 4 aviable seeds, which you can use in any of the tiles presented, each seed will take 3.5 second to grow to its next state.
 Once it reaches its full grown state, a small animation will start playing and you will be able to harvest it by touching the tile.

 # Video showcase